 What is probate?
 How does it work?

-When a person dies, the legal process begins to effect the direction of a will either left by the deceased or directed by the courts in the absence of a written will.
+When a person dies, the legal process begins to affect the direction of a will either left by the deceased or directed by the courts in the absence of a written will.

 Probate is a process that identifies the deceased person’s assets and provides for the legal transfer to the intended beneficiaries.
 The process can identify debts, value property, and pay debts and taxes.